BruceKangCN/workflow-demo/README.md

 #### Response

-`{"code": number, "msg": string. "data": {"id": string, "source": string}}`: a JSON object with the UUID of created process and the source code of the script wrapped in a `DTO`
+`{"code": number, "msg": string, "data": {"id": string, "source": string}}`: a JSON object with the UUID of created process and the source code of the script wrapped in a `DTO`

 ### **`POST`** `/run-script/deploy`